ElektraInitiative/PermaplanT/doc/usecases/layers/habitats_layer.md

 - **Precondition:**
   The user has opened the app and has selected the aids layer.
 - **Main success scenario:**
-  The user successfully adds, edits, moves and deletes aids in their landscape plan using the aids layer.
+  The user successfully adds, edits, moves and deletes aids in their map using the habitats layer.
+  For example: nesting aids, heaps of stones or leaves, perches etc.
   This includes positioning the aids in the appropriate location.
+  Habitats can be added by a big brush to draw on the habitats layer.
 - **Alternative scenario:**
   The user accidentally adds or moves an aid in the wrong location and uses the app's undo function to correct the mistake.
 - **Error scenario:**